samuel-phan/mssh-copy-id/README.md

 pip install -e .
 ```

-To install the test libs as well, you can run: (recommended for
+To install the dev & test libs as well, you can run: (recommended for
 development)

 ```
-pip install -e .[test]
+pip install -e .[dev,test]
 ```

 ## How to run the unit tests